Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/configure-cloud-cli.md

         token-value: "<pat-value>"
     ```

+    Store the config file in a safe place as it contains API keys.
+Check out the [FAQs](#faqs) to learn how to create a `.dbt` directory and move the `dbt_cloud.yml` file.
+If you have multiple copies and your file has a numerical addendum (for example, `dbt_cloud(2).yml`), remove the additional text from the filename.

-6. After downloading the config file and creating your directory, navigate to a project in your terminal:
+5. After downloading the config file and creating your directory, navigate to a project in your terminal:

     ```bash
     cd ~/dbt-projects/jaffle_shop
     ```

-7. In your `dbt_project.yml` file, ensure you have or include a `dbt-cloud` section with a `project-id` field.
+6. In your `dbt_project.yml` file, ensure you have or include a `dbt-cloud` section with a `project-id` field.
 The `project-id` field contains the <Constant name="cloud" /> project ID you want to use.

     ```yaml
     # dbt_project.yml